 The statistics and the heart-wrenching stories are overwhelming, but that means we need to do more.
 No parent should ever have to bury a child.
 No grandmother should die during a church Bible group meeting.
 No couple should have a joint funeral instead of a wedding.
 And no woman should survive cancer twice only to be shot and killed during a night of dancing.

-Remembering our Jerry, as well as all those who were killed in Orlando, Charleston, and many other nameless, faceless attacks, we are joining Everytown for Gun Safety and Moms Demand Action for Gun Sense in America for #DisarmHate week from June 12 to 18 — to honor those killed in hate-fueled gun violence tragedies and to demand that our leaders do more to prevent the hate crimes that occur in America every day.
+Remembering our Jerry, as well as all those who were killed in Orlando, Charleston, and many other nameless, faceless attacks, we are joining Everytown for Gun Safety and Moms Demand Action for Gun Sense in America for #DisarmHate week from June 12 to 18 — to honour those killed in hate-fuelled gun violence tragedies and to demand that our leaders do more to prevent the hate crimes that occur in America every day.

 We must demand our lawmakers take action to #DisarmHate and keep guns out of dangerous hands.
 And there is much more each and every one of us can do, too.